Individual causal effects from observational longitudinal studies with time-varying exposures: The cross-world causal effect

 \subsection{The induced dependency problems}

-We would like to express the distribution of the CWCE in terms of the distribution of the observed data.
-As with standard g-computation, also known as the intervention formula \citep{Lauritzen2002}, it is necessary to find a set of variables (adjustment set) $\boldsymbol{X}$ such that the potential outcome is independent of the exposure assignment, conditionally on these variables, i.e. $Y_{ki}^{\bar{a}} \independent \bar{A}_{k-1,i} \mid \boldsymbol{X}_{i}$ \citep{Hernan2020}.
-Then, the potential outcome is equal in distribution to a conditional random variable that can be observed in the factual world, i.e. where the last equality follows from consistency.
+We want to express the distribution of the CWCE in terms of the observed outcome distribution.
+As with standard g-computation, it is necessary to find a set of variables $\boldsymbol{X}$ so that the potential outcome is independent of the exposure assignment given $\boldsymbol{X}$, i.e.~$Y_{j}^{\overline{a}} \independent \overline{A}_{j-1}~{\mid}~\boldsymbol{X}$ \citep[Chapter 13]{Hernan2019}.
+Then, the potential outcome would be equal in distribution to a conditional random variable that can be observed in the factual world, i.e.~ where the last equality follows from Assumption \ref{CH4A2}.